Step-by-Step tutorial for measuring comets using software

 The following tutorial presents an example of how search for and measure comets using imaging editing software.
 Here we use the GIMP package, but there are many other software packages that have similar functionality, and programming languages such as Python are a flexible and powerful alternative.
 GIMP is free, well-supported, and quite easy to learn, but it is the responsibility of the user to find a software package that is suitable for their personal computer.
+We do not and cannot endorse any specific software tool or application.
 (See also disclaimer at the bottom of this page.)

 STEP 1: Download and install your software